thepassle/webcomponents-from-zero-to-hero/README.md

     });
 }
 ```

 > ✨ _Hey!
 Listen!_
 >
-> If we set `{ detail: this.index, composed: false }` (which it is by default) end users won't be able to listen for the event outside of your shadow root.
+> We can set `{ detail: this.index, composed: false, bubbles: true }` to let the event bubble out of our components shadow DOM.

 And add the `_removeTodo` function in `to-do-app.js`: